h8handles/CTFintroTools/README.md

 -section of code to include install of the requirements and py setup for impacket and other github tools included

--secton to add ssh enabling for remote access on the local network with password auth or key auth argument specifications.
+-section to add ssh enabling for remote access on the local network with password auth or key auth argument specifications.
--